 Metastatic breast cancer, or stage 4 breast cancer, has spread to other organs and may result in new symptoms.
 There’s no cure, but treatments are available and survival rates continue to improve over time.

 If your doctor has made a diagnosis of metastatic breast cancer, this means that the cancer has advanced to what’s known as stage 4.

 Stage 4 breast cancer refers to cancer that’s spread beyond the breast tissue and local lymph nodes into other areas of the body.

-To understand the prognosis for stage 4 breast cancer, it helps to know something about the process of metastasis.
+To understand the prognosis, or outlook, for stage 4 breast cancer, it helps to know something about the process of metastasis.
 When cancer “metastasizes,” it has spread beyond the part of the body where it originated.